Independent Drivers Guild Driver stands in front of banner

 Co-op Dayton

 Co-op Dayton is an organization that fosters cooperative development in Dayton, Ohio.
-They are supporting Unified Power, a real estate investment co-op that organizes the residents of West Dayton to own and control land and development in their neighborhoods; create quality, affordable rental and homeownership opportunities; and revitalize disinvested commercial and residential streets.
+They are supporting Unified Power, a real estate investment co-op that organizes the residents of West Dayton to own and control land and development in their neighborhoods; create quality, affordable rental and homeownership opportunities; and revitalize commercial and residential streets.

 Collective REMAKE stand and smile